Paramwas/Specialization.dart/README.md

   # Combined Sorting (Bubble Sort vs. Quick Sort)

-## How It Works
-A new `combined.dart` file has been created that allows users to compare Bubble Sort and Quick Sort side by side.

 ## Features
 - Users can enter numbers manually or specify how many random numbers should be generated.
 - Users can choose between ascending and descending order.